SolaceProducts/pubsubplus-gcp-quickstart/README.md

 * If you are configuring 3 HA nodes, expand the Networking tab to edit the Network interfaces panel and customise your IP addresses.
 You need to pick 3 available internal IPs.

-> Tip: gather all 3 IP addresses before continuing by trying availability (there is feedback if entered address is being used by another resource) and designate each one to one of the Primary, Backup and Monitor nodes.
+> Tip: Gather all 3 IP addresses before continuing by trying availability (there is feedback if the entered address is being used by another resource), and designating each one to one of the Primary, Backup, and Monitor nodes.

-Take note the configured IP addresses: `<PrimaryIP>`, `<BackupIP>` and `<MonitorIP>`, they will be used in subsequent steps.
+Take note of the configured IP addresses: `<PrimaryIP>`, `<BackupIP>` and `<MonitorIP>`, as they will be used in subsequent steps.

 ![alt text](/images/gce_launch_3.png "GCE Image creation 3")

 ### Step 2c: Add automated startup script

-* Expand the the Management tab to expose the "Automation" "Startup script" panel
+* Expand the Management tab to expose the "Automation" "Startup script" panel

 ![alt text](/images/gce_launch_2.png "GCE Image creation 2")

 Cut and paste the following code according to your deployment configuration into the panel, replace the value of the variable `SOLACE_DOCKER_IMAGE_REFERENCE` if required to the reference from [Step 1](#step-1-optional-obtain-a-reference-to-the-docker-image-of-the-solace-pubsub-message-broker-to-be-deployed ), and replace `<ADMIN_PASSWORD>` with the desired password for the management `admin` user.

-**Note:** For HA deployment additional environment variables are required (see the script section "Add here environment variables..." near the beginning), which will be discussed below.
+**Note:** For an HA deployment, additional environment variables are required (see the script section "Add here environment variables..." near the beginning), which is discussed below.

 ```
 #!/bin/bash